barryclark/jekyll-now/_posts/2016-11-07-DK-RQ-ARG-DATA-SUMMARY.md

 Sedimo, Nonofo, C., Bwalya, Kelvin, J. & Plessis, Tanya Du (2011).
 "Conquering the digital divide: Botswana and South Korea digital divide status and interventions." *Original Research.* http://www.sajim.co.za/index.php/SAJIM/article/viewFile/471/509

+Kocurek, Carly, A (2012).
+“The Agony and the Exidy: A History of Video Game Violence and the Legacy of Death Race.”
+Game Studies 12 (1). http://gamestudies.org/1201/articles/carly_kocurek.

+Nakamura, Lisa (2009).
+“Don’t Hate the Player, Hate the Game: The Racialization of Labor in World of Warcraft.”
+Critical Studies in Media Communication 26 (2): 128–44. doi:10.1080/15295030902860252.